dmoranj/qbitos/README.md

 nil
 qbitos.core=>
 ```

+As can be seen in the example, functions will be invoked with two parameters:

+- *bits*: the number of bits codifiying the value.
+- *x*: the value itself (it will always be an integer number).

+The result from the function must be an integer number as well.

 ### Utils
 Aside from the library's features, some functions are provided to improve the usability of the library